QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 If you use this Template as it is, then any HVMs that use it will effectively be DisposableVMs - the User directory will be wiped when the HVM is closed down.

-If you want to retain the User directory between reboots, then it would make sense to store the ``C:\Users`` directory on the 2nd disk which is automatically exposed by Qubes to all HVMs.
-This 2nd disk is backed by the ``private.img`` file in the AppVMs’ and is not reset upon AppVMs reboot, so the user’s directories and profiles would survive the AppVMs reboot, unlike the “root” filesystem which will be reverted to the “golden image” from the Template VM automatically.
-To facilitate such separation of user profiles, Qubes Windows Tools provide an option to automatically move ``C:\Users`` directory to the 2nd disk backed by ``private.img``.
+If you want to retain the User directory between reboots, then it would make sense to store the ``C:\Users`` directory on the 2nd disk, which is automatically exposed by Qubes to all HVMs.
+This 2nd disk is backed by the ``private.img`` file in the AppVMs and is not reset upon AppVMs reboot, so the user’s directories and profiles would survive the AppVMs reboot, unlike the “root” filesystem, which will be reverted to the “golden image” from the Template VM automatically.
+To facilitate such separation of user profiles, Qubes Windows Tools provide an option to automatically move the ``C:\Users`` directory to the 2nd disk backed by ``private.img``.
 It’s a selectable feature of the installer.
 For Windows 7, the private disk must be renamed to ``Q:`` before QWT installation (see above); for Windows 10 and 11, this renaming occurs automatically during QWT installation.

 If that feature is selected during installation, completion of the process requires two reboots:

-- The private disk is initialized and formatted on the first reboot after tools installation.
+- The private disk is initialised and formatted on the first reboot after tools installation.
 It can’t be done **during** the installation because Xen mass storage drivers are not yet active.

-- User profiles are moved to the private disk on the next reboot after the private disk is initialized.
-Reboot is required because the “mover utility” runs very early in the boot process so OS can’t yet lock any files in there.
-This can take some time depending on the profiles’ size and because the GUI agent is not yet active dom0/Qubes Manager may complain that the AppVM failed to boot.
+- User profiles are moved to the private disk on the next reboot after the private disk is initialised.
+A reboot is required because the “mover utility” runs very early in the boot process so OS can’t yet lock any files in there.
+This can take some time depending on the profiles’ size, and because the GUI agent is not yet active, dom0/Qubes Manager may complain that the AppVM failed to boot.
 That’s a false alarm (you can increase the AppVM’s default boot timeout using ``qvm-prefs``), the VM should appear “green” in Qubes Manager shortly after.

 It also makes sense to disable Automatic Updates for all the template-based AppVMs – of course, this should be done in the Template VM, not in individual AppVMs, because the system-wide settings are stored in the root filesystem (which holds the system-wide registry hives).
 Then, periodically check for updates in the Template VM, and the changes will be carried over to any child AppVMs.